elisabethkoert/FEATHER/docs/User-Guide/ABR-Walkthrough.md

 ## Supported stimulus hardware

 The following hardware types are automatically recognised by FEATHER for ABR recordings.
-If your recording used something not on this list, see the Developer Guide's [[How to Add Support for New Laser/Stimulus Hardware|Developer-Guide-Adding-New-Hardware]] page (or ask a developer to add it).
+If your recording used something not on this list, see the Developer Guide's [How to Add Support for New Laser/Stimulus Hardware|Developer-Guide-Adding-New-Hardware.md) page (or ask a developer to add it).

 | Hardware (`Speaker` field) | Modality |
 |---|---|